dulibrarytech/repo-backend-v2/README.md

 ### Persistent identifiers (Handle.net)

 Every ingested object gets a persistent identifier from a [Handle.net](https://www.handle.net/) server running under the DU prefix — minted in Stage 5, and by hand from **Admin Utils → Handles**.
-This replaces the standalone Python handles-service, which was merged into this codebase.

 **Transport is split**, because the handle server offers no authentication over HTTP: